Chapter 10 : Everyone Wants Me (Dead)

 "Yes.
 We arrived together," I say firmly, poise filling out my jelly limbs.
 The ire of the room presses against me a little more and I hold up my hands.
 "But don't jump to conclusions.
 I'm just here as press."

-A few past gossip subjects roll their eyes.
-There are just as many in this room who'd like to kill me whether I'm with Potter or not.
+Past gossip subjects roll their eyes.
+There are many in this room who'd like to kill me whether I'm with Potter or not.

 The whispering doesn't cease.
 "Lindy always did say Clemence was full of shit."